24 October 2023

-During the Money-In stage, when a contributor makes a transfer to their own payment account, they must enter a certain number of additional details for the bank reconciliation to take place correctly and for the transfer to be made.
-As such, they must specify, in order: the platform name followed by a dash and the external ID of their payment account.
-If any details are entered incorrectly, the transfer cannot be completed and the PSP will need to perform a bank reconciliation manually, which increases the time to process and complete the transfer.
+At the Pay In stage, when the donors transfer the funds to their payment account, they must enter additional information to ensure that the bank reconciliation is done correctly and that the transfer is completed.
+If there is no virtual IBAN, the donors must provide the following information in the next order: the name of the platform, followed by a hyphen, and the external ID of their payment account.
+If an error is made in this entry, the transfer cannot be made, and the PSP is obliged to carry out a manual bank reconciliation, which lengthens the processing time and the execution of the transfer.

-In such cases, given that the transfer is made using an IBAN shared by several users, it is crucial to know who paid how much to whom.
-To prevent any problems, it is strongly recommended that crowdfunding platforms use a virtual IBAN.
+Since, in this case, the transfer is made to an IBAN shared by several users, it is vital to know who has paid what to whom.
+To avoid these difficulties, participatory financing platforms are strongly advised to use the virtual IBAN.

-Rather than parties sharing the same IBAN, a virtual IBAN involves assigning an IBAN to each payment account belonging to a contributor, lender or investor on a crowdfunding platform or payer on a marketplace as a way to speed up bank reconciliation and transfers.
-This means that as long as the name of the transfer issuer matches the name of the payment account, the transfer will be credited automatically.
-The platform users will no longer need to find their external ID and enter it, which will save them a considerable amount of time.
+Rather than sharing a common IBAN, the virtual IBAN consists of allocating an IBAN to each payment account of a donor, lender or investor on a participative financing platform or payer of marketplace to speed up bank reconciliation and the execution of transfers.
+All it takes is for the name of the sender of the transfer to match the name of the payment account, and the transfer is automatically credited.
+There’s no longer any need to find for an external ID to enter it, which saves the user a lot of time!

-With a shared IBAN, funds are first sent to the PSP’s IBAN and only then transferred to a dedicated payment account.
-With a virtual IBAN, however, money is sent directly to the virtual IBAN associated with a payment account.
-Since the IBAN is linked to a single payment account, there is no scope for error.
-Transfers are automated, with a 100% success rate guaranteed!
-This is a key factor for, among others, crowdfunding platforms that generate multiple investments (i.e. transfers) and that need funds to be transferred quickly.
+Whereas with a common IBAN, funds are first received on the PSP’s IBAN before being transferred to the dedicated payment account.
+With the virtual IBAN, funds are received directly on the IBAN dedicated to a payment account.
+Since an IBAN corresponds to a single payment account, there is no room for error.
+So, transfers are automated, with a 100% success rate guaranteed!
+This is essential for an equity crowdfunding platform that generates numerous investments (and therefore transfers) and needs the funds to be transferred quickly.